 Alabama’s Food Industry Finest Luncheon

-The Alabama Grocers Association held their annual Food Industry Finest Luncheon on Wednesday, October 26th honoring their retailer, wholesaler and vendor of the year award winners.
-Speakers included John Merrill, Secretary of State
+BIRMINGHAM, AL—The Alabama Grocers Association held their annual Food Industry Finest Luncheon on Thursday, November 1st honoring their wholesaler and vendor of the year award winners.
+Speakers included Governor Kay Ivey;

-and Dr. Kevin Elko, Motivational Speaker.
+and Thom Singer, Motivational Speaker.

-More than 200 people attended the event at The Club to discuss the work of the Alabama Grocers Association in 2016 and those in the food, beverage and grocery profession here in Alabama.
+More than 150 people attended the event at The Club to discuss the work of the Alabama Grocers Association in 2018 and those in the food, beverage and grocery profession here in Alabama.

-“Each of these fine individuals hold a special place within the Alabama Grocery Industry.
-They are committed to growing and improving the grocery industry in Alabama,” said Ellie Taylor, President Alabama Grocers Association.
-“We are thankful for the opportunity to honor them and their commitment today.”
+“Both of these fine individuals hold a special place within the Alabama grocery industry.
+They are committed to providing outstanding customer service, growth and stability in the Alabama market and serve as examples of excellence in the industry,” said Ellie Taylor, President Alabama Grocers Association.
+“We are thankful for the opportunity to honor them and their commitment.”

 Vendor of the Year